What are the True Colors Personality Types?

 Don Lowry developed the True Colors Four Personality Temperaments model in 1978 based on the Keirsey Temperament Sorter, which adapts the 16 Myers-Briggs Personality Types (MBTI) into Four Personality Temperaments.

-However, Lowery, a student of David Kiersey, focused more on the Core Motivation, Intrinsic Values, and Communication Styles between individuals in the workplace, family, school, and other social gatherings.
+However, Lowery, a student of David Kiersey, focused more on core motivation, intrinsic values, and communication styles among individuals in the workplace, family, school, and other social gatherings.

 Each True Color, Gold, Blue, Green, and Orange, is associated with certain Personality Traits or behaviors and correlates with the four Keirsey MBTI Temperaments.

-Lowery proposed that True Colors is a developmental process that can be observed throughout an individual’s life.
+Lowery proposed that True Colors is a developmental process that you can observe throughout an individual’s life.

-The first Color develops during the early phases of our lives, between six and twelve years of age.
-Between twelve and twenty, your second Color is developing, supporting your first Color.
-Later, your third and fourth Colors are created throughout your twenties, thirties, and forties.
+The first Color develops during the early phases of life, between six and twelve years of age.
+Between twelve and twenty, your second Color develops, supporting your first Color.
+Later, your third and fourth Colors emerge throughout your twenties, thirties, and forties.

 Blues are Keisey Idealists

 Blues motivate and inspire others to get the job done, usually peacefully.
-They’re the ones that can find peace when others are out of control.
+They can find peace when others are out of control.

 Golds are Keisey Guardians

-Golds are task-oriented and want to get the job done because that’s the goal—golds like rules, policies, and procedures.
+Golds are task-oriented and want to accomplish the job because that’s their goal.
+They like rules, policies, and procedures.
 They respond to duty and loyalty.

 Greens are Keisey Rationalists